BenedictWilkins/chess-vision/README.md

 This project aims to convert photographs of chess positions into their digital counter-part.
 It is an exploration of the latest machine vision techniques.

-Please note that this project is essentially solved already - see e.g. [chessify](https://chessify.me/news/chess-scanner-on-chessify-website) which provides it as a free service (if you have an account).
-It would be prudent to start there and see if we can find any issues. chessify is closed source, we want a free open source version!
+Please note that this problem is essentially already solved - see e.g. [chessify](https://chessify.me/news/chess-scanner-on-chessify-website) which provides it as a free service (if you have an account).
+It would be prudent to start there and see if we can find any limitations with it. chessify is closed source, we want a free open source version!

 There are various things to get involved with:

 #### 1. Data collection

 Send us photos or videos of your chess board set up with different positions.
-By doing so you are consenting to your data being used in this project and other projects.
+By doing so you are consenting to your data being used in this project and other unrelated projects.
 If in doubt see the dataset license on [roboflow](https://app.roboflow.com/chessvision-zekst).

 If you know about web scraping, this is also an option.
 We want as much data as possible.
 IMPORTANT NOTE: if we go this route we need to respect copyright/licensing, so please only scrape images that are in the public domain.
-Please also record information about the images (e.g. url and date/time) in a convenient format (TBD).
+Please also record information about the images (e.g. url and date/time) in a convenient format (to be decided).

 Some existing datasets which we might use: